ananyaa012/Job-Applications/README.md

 ### Enter Auto_Jobs_Applier_AIHawk: Your Personal Job Search Assistant

-Auto_Jobs_Applier_AIHawk steps in as a game-changing solution to these challenges.
+Job Applications steps in as a game-changing solution to these challenges.
 It's not just a tool; it's your tireless, 24/7 job search partner.
 By automating the most time-consuming aspects of the job search process, it allows you to focus on what truly matters - preparing for interviews and developing your professional skills.

 ## Features